Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.

-                                              LESS IS MORE WITH YAML (DNR) FORMAT Besides ABP format, the list is now also available in YAML format used by uBol (over 2000 tracking domains blocked with just 1, yes 1 DNR rule shows why DNR is more effective than ABP rules)
+                                              LESS IS MORE WITH YAML (DNR) FORMAT Besides ABP format, the list is now also available in YAML format used by uBol (over 2000 tracking domains blocked with just 1, yes 1 DNR rule shows why DNR rules are far more effective than ABP rules)